 Exercise and Sport Science (ESS)

 The Exercise and Sport Science (ESS) program is designed to prepare a diverse student population for professional careers across the allied health, sport, fitness, wellness, and educational domains.
-Students are able to pursue comprehensive degrees in Clinical Exercise Science, Clinical Exercise Physiology with High Altitude Exercise Physiology (HAEP 3+2), Health & Fitness, K-12 Physical Education, and Sport & Fitness Management.
+Students are able to pursue comprehensive degrees in Clinical Exercise Science, Clinical Exercise Physiology with Applied Exercise Science and Performance (AESP 3+2), Health & Fitness, K-12 Physical Education, and Sport & Fitness Management.
 In addition, the program offers a standard Exercise & Sport Science emphasis as well as minors in Exercise & Sport Science, Sport Psychology, and K-12 Physical Education.
 The program also provides students with the requisite foundational knowledge required to complete professional certifications and/or pursue graduate degrees in diverse fields such as: physical therapy, exercise physiology, athletic training, cardiac rehabilitation, chiropractic medicine, sport and exercise psychology, physical education, and sport management.
 Members of the ESS faculty are dedicated to the provision of high-quality instruction, impactful and unique experiential learning opportunities, and the development of meaningful faculty-student relationships.

 Program Goals